 Making the Most of Your Charitable Giving

-Americans gave a record $410 billion to charities in 2017.
+Americans gave a record $450 billion to charities in 2019, according to the latest data available.
 But how many considered maximizing their tax savings as they made their gifts?

 Three main benefits to planning ahead:

 - Maximizing Your Impact.
 Developing a charitable plan, rather than following a one-off gifting approach, can increase your giving and reduce your taxes.

 - Building Your Legacy.
 Involving your family in your philanthropy early can build a legacy of giving for generations to come.